vitorpamplona/amethyst/README.md

 and the model/repository layer, which keeps all Nostr objects in memory, in a full OO graph.

 The repository layer stores Nostr Events as Notes and Users separately.
-Those classes use LiveData objects to allow the UI and other parts of the app to subscribe to each individual Note/User and receive updates when they happen.
+Those classes use LiveData objects to allow the UI and other parts of the app to subscribe to each Note/User and receive updates when they happen.
 They are also responsible for updating viewModels when needed.
 Filters react to changes in the screen.
 As the user sees different Events, the Datasource classes are used to receive more information about those particular Events.

 Most of the UI is reactive to changes in the repository classes.
 The service layer assembles Nostr filters for each need of the app, receives the data from the Relay, and sends it to the repository.
 Connection with relays is never closed during the use of the app.
-The UI receives a notification that objects were updated.
+The UI receives a notification that objects have been updated.
 Instances of User and Notes are mutable directly.
 There will never be two Notes with the same ID or two User instances with the same pubkey.

 Lastly, the user's account information (priv key/pub key) is stored in the Android KeyStore for security.